 She made sure Svetland knew about and took advantage of free preventative exams through the Breast Cervical Colon Health Program, which offers free breast cancer screenings and mammograms for low income and uninsured women.

-“Svetlana gladly agreed and scheduled her first visit with ICHS’ Holy Park Clinic,” said Aleksandra.
+“Svetlana gladly agreed and scheduled her first visit with ICHS’ Holly Park Clinic,” said Aleksandra.
 “She was so happy to see the quality of service and courtesy she received from ICHS’s doctors and staff.”

 Since their arrival to the United States, the family has contacted Aleksandra on many issues.